spekarchik/TheBlockOfAngel/MOD_README.md

 ## 🧩 Related Mods

-Angel Block Mod is fully compatible with the following mods by the same author:
+The Block of Angel mod is fully compatible with the following mods by the same author:

 - **[🌟 Pouch & Paper](https://modrinth.com/mod/pouch-and-paper)** — introduces compact forms of tradeable resources for easier storage and trading:
   • paper (stackable and block form),